UmerZer0/YT-Views-History/readme.md

 <li>Click "Multiple formats," then, next to "History," click "HTML" and change it to "JSON".
 Click OK.</li>
 <li>Click "Next step," then "Create export".</li>
 <li>You may wait on this page until it is finished, or you can wait for the email indicating it is complete.</li>
 <li>Once it is complete, download the zip file.
-Unzip the file, and find the <code>watch-history.json file</code> You can find it in Takeout/YouTube and YouTube Music/history</li>
+Unzip the file, and find the <code>watch-history.json</code> file.
+You can find it in Takeout/YouTube and YouTube Music/history</li>
 </ol>